-If you're trying to buy a car but you have no credit history, take solace: You're not alone.
-About 26 million Americans are "credit invisible," and another 19 million Americans have at least some credit history, but their files are so thin or outdated they're considered "unscoreable."
+So, you want to buy a car but have no credit history?
+You're not alone.
+About 26 million Americans are considered "credit invisible," while another 19 million have credit files that are so thin or outdated they're considered "unscoreable."

-If you're in one of these categories, your car financing options can be pretty narrow.
-For most people, your available choices consist of the following:
+If you're in one of these credit categories, your car financing options can be pretty narrow.
+For most people, these are the choices available:

 Save Money and Pay Cash

-If you have time, of course, the best long-term option is to wait and pay cash for a car.
+If you have the time and patience, the best plan may be to wait and save up until you can pay cash for the car.
 After all, the best auto interest rate is 0%.
-And if you have cash, you can buy from a private seller, who might give you a much better price.
+If you have cash, you'll be able to buy from a private seller, who might give you a better price.

-Of course, not everyone has that option.
-If you need a car to get to work or school or run your business, and you don't have thousands in cash on hand, you'll need to finance.
+Of course, waiting isn't an option when you need to buy a car to drive to work or school.
+If that's the case, and you don't have thousands in cash on hand, you'll need to finance.

 Get a 'Subprime' Auto Loan

-If you need to buy a used car immediately and you don't have any credit history, any financing you can get is probably going to be in the subprime market.
-Subprime and no-credit applicants, those considered to be higher risk, routinely pay higher interest rates than those with established credit histories.
-This is because default rates are high—8 percent in the subprime car market last year and climbing.
-Expect to make a higher down payment and pay a higher interest rate than other borrowers.
-Subprime borrowers are paying an average interest rate over 16 percent.
-If you're buying an older car or one with high mileage, expect to pay even more.
+This is because default rates are were as high as 8 percent in the subprime car market last year, and climbing.
+Expect to have a higher down payment requirement and interest rate than other borrowers.
+The average subprime borrower is paying an interest rate over 16 percent.
+If you're financing an older car, or one with high mileage, you'll likely pay even more.

 Choosing the Car.
-Generally, the older the car, the bigger the required down payment.
-Subprime lenders may require down payments of 20 percent to 30 percent.
-And banks and credit unions may not be willing to lend on cars older than 10 years or above certain mileage thresholds.
+Generally, the older the car, the bigger the down payment that's required.
+Subprime lenders may require 20 percent to 30 percent down.
+And banks and credit unions may be unwilling to lend on cars older than 10 years or above certain mileage thresholds.

 Tip: Look for a loan that has no prepayment penalty.
-As your credit improves, you may want to refinance your loan, which could potentially save you hundreds of dollars per month.
+That way, as your credit improves, you will have the option of refinancing your loan—which could potentially save you hundreds of dollars per month.

-Getting preapproved for a loan before you go to the dealer helps you know how much car you can buy, and it improves your bargaining position with the seller.
+Getting preapproved for an auto loan helps you understand exactly how much car you can afford to buy.
+Plus, it improves your bargaining position with the seller.

 What You'll Need